voxmarkets/react-native-image-converter/README.md

 # react-native-image-converter

-This package allows you to convert image files into different forms and into their Base64 encoding, especially helpful for uploading image files saved via the camera.
+Convert image files into different formats, as well as into their Base64 encoding, especially helpful for uploading image files saved via the camera.

 ## Getting Started